The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: The Reduced Actions from the Transformed WYKK Theory

 By considering a popular dimensional reduction method, the quadratic curvature term can be expanded as

 As is well-known, the invariant does not depend on the choice of basis.
-Thus, by using directly (\ref{riem9})-(\ref{riem13}) and the relation $2R_{\mu\nu\lambda\sigma}F^{\mu\lambda}F^{\nu\sigma}=R_{\mu\nu\lambda\sigma}F^{\mu\nu}F^{\lambda\sigma}$ and after long but careful manipulations and reorganization of the terms, we have the following reduced expression:
+Thus, by using directly (\ref{riem9})$-$(\ref{riem13}) and the relation $2R_{\mu\nu\lambda\sigma}F^{\mu\lambda}F^{\nu\sigma}=R_{\mu\nu\lambda\sigma}F^{\mu\nu}F^{\lambda\sigma}$ and after long but careful manipulations and reorganization of the terms, we have the following reduced expression:

-in which the four-dimensional Ricci tensor and Ricci scalar appear in the above conformal equation.
+where the 4D Ricci tensor and Ricci scalar appear in the above conformal equation.
 Furthermore, the comparison between the invariants (\ref{inv1}) and (\ref{inv2}) causes us to introduce new interaction terms such as $\psi^{2} R$, $\psi^{2} D\psi$, and $\psi^{4}$.

-Another way of obtaining the reduced Kretschmann scalar (\ref{inv2}) is directly using the conformal transformation rule of the squaring curvature $\widetilde{R}_{\mu\nu\lambda\sigma}\widetilde{R}^{\mu\nu\lambda\sigma}$, which is expressed as (see, e.g.,~\cite{Carneiro:2004rt,Bao:2007fx})
+Another way of obtaining the reduced Kretschmann scalar (\ref{inv2}) is directly using the conformal transformation rule of the squaring curvature $\widetilde{R}_{\mu\nu\lambda\sigma}\widetilde{R}^{\mu\nu\lambda\sigma}$, which is expressed as (see, e.g.,\cite{Carneiro:2004rt,Bao:2007fx})

 if the metric changes as